 “Getting into the healthcare business is really easy,” said no one, ever.

 HIPAA is a critical and comprehensive safeguard for healthcare organizations and businesses that work with healthcare information.
 But, there is a lot of conflicting HIPAA information out there.
 Compliance with HIPAA can feel like quite an uphill battle.
-If you work with healthcare information or have been tasked with becoming HIPAA compliant, the HIPAA compliance checklist below is for you.
+If you work with healthcare information or have been tasked with becoming HIPAA compliant, the HIPAA compliance checklist in the last section is for you.

 - How HIPAA works